 Let's hope they don't say, "When I come home late at night, I give them a kiss while they are sleeping and I say a prayer for them, and then early in the morning I leave.
 The next day I do the same thing."
+In

-In America they did some research on this subject.
+America they did some research on this subject.
 They found that on an average, fathers spend about five minutes with their children per week showing personal interest.
 If a person in your group is like that, it tells you how much of a vision he has to prepare his children spiritually.
 Many church leaders are interested in everybody else but their own children.

-These are all questions that help the group members to get to know each other and feel closer together.
+These are all questions that help the group get each other and feel closer together.

 We have seen two categories of questions and how they follow each other.
 First were the questions about the value of small groups they had been in previously.
 Then we had "getting acquainted" questions.
-If you make notes on what they are saying, that will give you a good picture of the people in your group.
+If you make notes on what they are saying, that will give you a good picture of that group of people.